ganesshkumar/obsidian-plugins-stats-ui/posts/2025-09-14-weekly-updates.md

 ---
 title: Obsidian Plugin Updates 2025-09-07 to 2025-09-13
-description: "From 2025-09-07 to 2025-09-13 there are 17 newly released plugins, 4 new themes, and 67 plugin updates.
-Also, 10 plugins and 3 themes got removed."
+description: 'From 2025-09-07 to 2025-09-13 there are 17 newly released plugins, 4 new themes, and 67 plugin updates.
+Also, 10 plugins and 3 themes got removed.'
 excerpt: There are 17 new plugins, 4 new themes and 67 plugin updates during the week 2025-09-07 to 2025-09-13.
 Also, 10 plugins and 3 themes got removed.
-publishedDate: "2025-09-14"
+publishedDate: '2025-09-14'
-modifiedDate: "2025-09-14"
+modifiedDate: '2025-09-14'
-bannerImage: "/images/obsidian-weekly-updates.webp"
+bannerImage: '/images/obsidian-weekly-updates.webp'
 tags:
   - weekly-updates
 ---